I was giving my best.

 But not anymore.

-If you want to find the truth I highly recommend you to keep reading because in the next couple of chapters you are going to learn:
+If you want to find the truth of exactly what I did that changed everything I highly recommend you to keep reading till the end so you can do exactly the same!

 - Is only calisthenics enough to build muscle, size, and strength?